Can I Lose My Salvation pt 1.

 Verse 13: "If we are faithless, he remains faithful, for he cannot deny himself (This was illustrated in my marriage example)."

 You see, the moment we believe on Christ, the same Spirit (The Holy Spirit, The Spirit of God himself) that rose Christ from the dead now lives within us (Romans 8:11).
-Also, the moment we get born again our old Spirit dies, and our new Spirit becomes one (united) with God's Spirit (1 Corinthians 6:17).
-And so because God now resides within us (a permanent part of who we are as believers), therefore if He were to disown us it would be the same as God disowning Himself.
-Another thing is that our covenant of salvation was not made between God and us directly.
+And, the moment we get born again our old man, or spirit dies, and our new spirit becomes one (united in singularity) with God's Spirit (1 Corinthians 6:17).
+And so because God now resides within us as permanent part of who we are as believers (1 Corinthians 6:19); therefore if God were to ever disown (reject) us as believers, it would be as though God were rejecting himself.
+Another thing I want to point out is that our covenant of salvation was not made between God and us directly.
 It was made between God the Father and our Lord Jesus Christ.
 We simply come into their covenant through faith.
 We are participating in their covenant that they made between themselves.
 So when we fail to believe as we should, or we become discouraged in our faith and stop seeking God, God is still faithful to Himself.
 He has sworn that He will never leave us nor forsake us (Hebrews 13:5), and He won’t.
 He will not be the one to divorce us, regardless of how unfaithful we are.
 Again, we have to divorce Him.
 Christians who simply slow down, become discouraged, or fail to move forward are not in danger of the Lord denying them.
 But those who go in the other direction and continue to do so until they become hard-hearted (Their hearts become hardened by sin) and willfully reject the Lord will become reprobate (Romans 1:28.
-Don't worry, there are qualifications to need to first meet in order for this to happen.
-This isn't something that can be done by accident).
+Don't worry, there are qualifications one needs to first meet in order for this to happen.
+This isn't something that can be done by accident, either).

 And that right there just completely blows my mind, and testifies to how faithful and amazing our God is.